yurm04/CISC2350/assignments/assignment8/README.md

 ```

 ## Part 3: Built-in Functions
-Use 2 built-in PHP functions in you program to format your content correctly.  **HINT** The names of your students should follow proper casing and should not contain special characters (`_` or `-`).
+Use 2 built-in PHP functions in your program to format your content correctly.  **HINT** The names of your students should follow proper casing and should not contain special characters (`_` or `-`).
 Use built-in functions to ensure that your student names meet this requirement.

 ## Grading Breakdown
 - Part 1: 35pts